AGE/DOSE

 Aging & Longevity

-Unlocking the Fountain of Youth: Maximizing NAD+ Levels with Precursors for Age-Defying Disease Prevention
+NAD⁺ Precursors: Unlocking the Fountain of Youth by Maximizing NAD+ Levels

 By Bennett M. Sherman

-NAD+ level reductions with age facilitate declining cellular energy production and DNA repair.
+The reduction of nicotinamide adenine dinucleotide (NAD+) with age leads to declining cellular energy production and increases inflammation.
 These factors lead to accelerated aging and an increased incidence of chronic, age-related diseases.
 Indeed, throughout the course of aging and in many age-associated diseases, researchers have observed decreased NAD+ availability.

-Scientific research using animal models has implied that increasing NAD+ levels during aging can extend lifespan, modulate aging processes, and even delay aging.
-Along those lines, raising NAD+ levels has positive effects on different diseases and conditions, including metabolic syndrome, type 2 diabetes, insulin sensitivity, cancer, cardiovascular disease, neurodegeneration, kidney function, reducing inflammation, and preventing obesity.
+Scientific research using animal models has implied that increasing NAD+ levels during aging can delay aging, extend lifespan, and even reverse aging to a certain extent.
+Along those lines, raising NAD+ levels has positive effects on different age-related conditions and diseases, including insulin insensitivity, type 2 diabetes, cardiovascular disease, neurodegeneration, and cancer.

 Increasing NAD+ with Precursor Molecules

-Tryptophan, nicotinic acid, nicotinamide, nicotinamide mononucleotide (NMN), and nicotinamide riboside (NR) are precursors for NAD+ in mammals.
-Cells can generate NAD+ and reuse it via three pathways in humans: the de novo synthesis pathway from tryptophan, the Preiss-Handler pathway from nicotinic acid or nicotinic acid ribose, and the salvage pathway from nicotinamide mononucleotide, nicotinamide, and nicotinamide riboside.
+Tryptophan, nicotinic acid, nicotinamide, nicotinamide riboside (NR), and nicotinamide mononucleotide (NMN) are precursors for NAD+ in mammals.
+Cells can generate NAD+ and reuse it via three pathways in humans: the de novo synthesis pathway from tryptophan, the Preiss-Handler pathway from nicotinic acid or nicotinic acid ribose, and the salvage pathway from nicotinamide, NR, and NMN.

 As NAD+ is mainly produced via the NAD+ salvage pathway from nicotinamide, NR, and NMN, these salvage pathway molecules have the most promise as NAD+ boosters.
 More steps are required for nicotinic acid and tryptophan to produce NAD+, making those two molecules less attractive.